Marklin2289/polygon-learning/markdown/pyth/PYTH_EXCHANGE.md

 // ...
 ```

+---

 # 🎁 Wrapping SOL

 Wrapped SOL ("wSOL") is an SPL token.
 Sometimes it is necessary to be able to swap between SOL and other SPL tokens.
 We'll need an ATA for wSOL to be able to send this transaction.
 In most cases, the creation of this ATA is handled behind the scenes but we're exposing it here for your learning.
 The "Sync Native" instruction being sent to the SPL Token Program is what keeps the wSOL balance synced with the SOL balance of the ATA.
 You can pass an amount and the public key of the ATA to send the SOL to as the parameters.

 As you can see, we are simply creating a transaction by adding instructions to the System Program and the SPL Token program.
 The function returns a solscan.io URL for the transaction so that details are at your fingertips.

+Also, when sending the transaction you must pass an array containing the signing keypairs.
+The reason you're seeing `this.keypair` is because the `wrapSOL` method exists inside of the `OrcaSwapClient` class.

 ```typescript
 // components/protocols/pyth/lib/swap.ts